divelab/GOOD/docs/source/configs.rst

    goodtg --config_path XXX/XXX.yaml --gpu_idx 1

-This command will overwrite the config's :obj:`gpu_idx` argument to 1, which implying using the index 1 GPU.
+This command will overwrite the config's :obj:`gpu_idx` argument by 1, which implying using the index 1 GPU.

 **Command line argument structure**

 As config code hints, the CLI argument structure has a corresponding one-to-one relationship with the config structure.
+As shown in `GOOD/utils/args.py`:

 .. code-block:: python